Visit Haute-Savoie in 7 days

 What to see and do in Megève:

-• Stroll in the pedestrian center, around the church square
+• Stroll in the pedestrian center, around the Church Square

-• Enjoy a coffee or pastry in an alpine tea room
+• Enjoy a coffee or pastry in an Alpine tea room

 Recommended time on site: 1h30 to 2h

-The Aravis Pass seen from a paraglider
+Col des Aravis seen from a paraglider

 Things to do at the pass: